Gastric Sleeve Surgery

-For many people, the gastric sleeve surgery is appealing because it is not quite as drastic as a bypass and yet it does not involve an implant like the banding procedure.
+For many people, the gastric sleeve surgery in San Antonio, Texas is appealing because it is not quite as drastic as a bypass and yet it does not involve an implant like the banding procedure.
 With the sleeve gastrectomy, there is NO dumping syndrome because there is no re-routing of the intestines.

 The sleeve gastrectomy is a metabolic surgery.
 By removing this part of the stomach, we dramatically alter the neuro-hormonal pathways that control the sensation of hunger and the way our body manages the calories that we put in.

 There is a hormone which is made primarily in the part of the stomach that we remove.
 This hormone is called ghrelin.
 It is a primary driver in the hunger pathway and with the dramatic drops in ghrelin levels seen after the gastric sleeve surgery, we see a commensurate decrease in hunger!
 We also see up-regulation of a hormone called GLP1.
 This hormone is involved with our body’s control of glucose.
 In fact many of the newer diabetes treatment medications are designed to up-regulate GLP1.
 The sleeve surgery does this without medications and in this way can cause remission of diabetes and metabolic disease quite rapidly.